 The Power Plant is Canada's leading public gallery devoted exclusively to the art of our time.
 The Power Plant has three major exhibition galleries and smaller, adjacent indoor and outdoor sites which lend themselves to virtually any presentation circumstance.
 The Power Plant compliments also presents a variety of programming year-round with lectures, panel, films and special events.

 Our Visual Arts department is committed to the promotion and exhibition of a broad range of local, national and international contemporary fine art, new media, design and craft.
 Throughout York Quay Centre works are showcased in 10 traditional and non-traditional exhibition venues.
 In Spring 2008, a new gallery space opened devoted to contemporary architecture and exhibitions that reflect contemporary responses to current issues.
 Additionally, a large-scale, outdoor photo exhibition is featured year-round in Exhibition Common.

 Fresh Ground new works, Harbourfront Centre's national commissioning programme, is an exciting legacy programme with funding which aims to be the catalyst for new, collaborative artistic creations that incorporate more than one discipline or field.
 Harbourfront Centre has committed over $200,000 toward the creation of ten new Canadian works to date.
-To see the lineup of new creations to be presented this season click here.

 On any given day, there are dozens of ideas to explore at Harbourfront Centre, across a broad range of artistic disciplines and cultural programmes.
 Our curators have an eye for original trends and connections in contemporary culture – and they want you to see what they see.